Foundational Architecture

 The Chief of Staff Architecture

-The org chart looks like a hierarchy of people.
-It’s actually a hierarchy of decisions.
-The CEO sits at the top because every decision at that level requires the full picture.
-But the CEO’s context window is limited.
-The CEO’s advantage is peripheral vision.
-And peripheral vision runs on signal.
+An org chart looks like a hierarchy of people.
+It's really a hierarchy of decisions.
+The CEO sits at the top because decisions there require the full picture — but the CEO's context window is finite, and the real advantage is peripheral vision.
+Peripheral vision runs on signal.

-Most organizations optimize for vertical signal to protect the executive processing power.
-But in doing so, they strip the nuance.
-The most valuable signal moves horizontally, across functions, across the boundaries the org chart was designed to enforce.
+Most organizations optimize for vertical signal to protect executive attention, and in doing so they strip the nuance.
+The signal that matters most moves horizontally — across functions, across the boundaries the org chart exists to enforce.

-"The org chart is a lossy compression algorithm for vertical signal."
+"The org chart is a lossy compression algorithm for signal."

 Chapter 02